Capstone-Projects-2025-Spring/project-mentalhealthliteracyapp/README.md

 ## Features and Requirements
 ### Functional Requirements
-- Users' journals should be saved to cache.
-- Users should be able to create, delete, and edit journal entries.
+- Users should be able to access videos and resources
-- Users should be able to login to save their journal onto the server.
+- Users will be able to save preferences and generate personal video feed
 - Users will be authenticated when logging in to the system.
-- Users will be able to configure when they want to be notified to journal.

 ### Non-functional Requirements
 - Users should be able to navigate UI within a single button click.